padogrid/padogrid/README.md

 [**Quick Start**](https://github.com/padogrid/padogrid/wiki/Quick-Start) provides detailed instructions.

 :pencil2: *The latest PadoGrid snapshot release is available if you cannot wait till the next release.
-It is automatically built whenver there are changes made in [RELEASE_NOTES.md](RELEASE_NOTES.md).
+It is automatically built when there were changes made in [RELEASE_NOTES.md](RELEASE_NOTES.md).
 You can download it from [Releases](https://github.com/padogrid/padogrid/releases) or using `install_padogrid`.*

 ## PadoGrid Container